 inconsistent spacing, etc.).

-Receiving the Email is harmless, but you should never respond
+Receiving phish messages is harmless, but you should not respond to it,

-Neither the MathNet nor the UBC IT staff will ever ask you for your
+Neither MathNet nor University IT staff will ever ask you for your password, nor any

 please forward the entire Email (full headers and body) to the IT staff.